yanganto/test-with/README.md

 ## Remote Server Online Status
 Run integration test case when the remote server online.
 **Please note the user running test case should have capability to open socket**.
+Require `icmp` feature, if default features are disabled.

 ```rust
 // localhost is online